kixxauth/enginemill/docs/current/making_http_requests.md

 Making HTTP Requests
 ====================

-If you've used Node.js to make HTTP requests, or have some experience with Ajax in the web browsers, you mind find Enginemill's approach a little different at first.
-That's because Enginemill makes liberal use of Promises to handle asynchronous operations using the built in [Promise library](./promises).
+You might find Enginemill's approach to making HTTP requests a little different if you've used Node.js to make HTTP requests, or have some experience with Ajax in web browsers.
+But you'll probably like it even better :smile:.
+Enginemill makes liberal use of Promises to handle asynchronous operations using the built in [Promise library](./promises), and that's especially important when working with HTTP.

+Here's an example of making a request and either printing out the HTTP headers, or reporting a failure.
 ```CoffeeScript
 printHeaders = (response) ->
 	console.log(response.headers)